Baartolomeo/leetcode-solutions/README.md

 # leetcode-solutions
-Solutions of alghorithmics problems on: https://leetcode.com/
+My solutions of alghorithmics problems on: https://leetcode.com/ :)